aljoxo/Arisen/README.md

 ### In-Game MCM options

- - **Skyrim Unbound**: Choose your Standing Stone, starting location, starting equipment, starting wealth, etc. By default the player is set to become Dragonborn, so if you do not want that for some reason, turn it off.
+ - **Skyrim Unbound**: Choose your Standing Stone, starting location, starting equipment, starting wealth, etc. By default the player is set to become Dragonborn, so if you do not want that for some reason, turn it off. **I highly suggest against choosing to not become Dragonborn, as it will lock you out of a lot of content within the list.**
  - **AGO**: By default Apotheosis disables many features of AGO, if you wish to re-enable them then do so here
  - **Animated Overlays**: If you want to do some fun stuff with your RaceMenu overlays.
  - **Better Third Person Selection**: Enables the filters to reduce the possibility that the player character accidentally steals items when trying to interact with the world.
 Turn these filters off if you do not like them.
  - **Bow Charge Plus**: Dodge Shot does not work with DMCO.
- - **Dodge Framework**: Change your *dodge* keybind here.
+ - **Dodge Framework**: Change your *dodge* keybind here (Default: `L Alt`).
- - **Dual Wield Block**: Change your *Dual Wield Block* keybind here. **REMEBER TO CHANGE IT IN VALHALLA MCM MENU AS WELL**
+ - **Dual Wield Block**: Change your *Dual Wield Block* keybind here (Default `B`). **REMEBER TO CHANGE IT IN VALHALLA MCM MENU AS WELL**
  - **Hide Your Quests**: Allows you to hide quests from your journal (not useful on startup, obviously).
- - **Leveling Freedom**: By default the list should use the "Recommended" settings.
+ - **Leveling Freedom**: By default the list uses the "Recommended" settings.
 Feel free to choose another preset or make your own to customize the leveling curve.
  - **Lucien**: Can choose a name or nickname for Lucien to call you by (if available).
- - **Optimal Potion Hotkey**: Change your *Health potion hotkey*.
+ - **Optimal Potion Hotkey**: Change your *Health potion hotkey* (Default: `F`).
 Add a hotkey for stamina/magicka potions.
  - **Seiro's Hotkeys**: Set up additional hotkeys here.
- - **Simplest Horses**: Change your *Horse Control hotkey* here.
+ - **Simplest Horses**: Change your *Horse Control hotkey* here (Default `H`).
  - **Static Skill Leveling**: MCM menu does not work, if you wish to tweak this, do it in xedit.
  - **SunHelm**: Disabled by default, can be activated through the MCM or by sleeping in a bed.
     - Please note that enabling Sunhelm will **require you to sleep** each time you want to level up.
     - I suggest putting the "Widget Display Type" to *Alpha Based*
- - **Taunt Your Enemies**: Change you *Taunt* keybind here.
+ - **Taunt Your Enemies**: Change you *Taunt* keybind here (Default `G`).
  - **True Directional Movement**: Change your *Target Lock* keybind here.
  - **Valhalla Combat**: The core of the combat balance in the list.
     - Stamina: The settings here have been configured for what has been determined to be the most balanced gameplay.
 Feel free to tweak them to your liking.
-    - Timed Block: You can enable or disable the *Tackle* mechanic (default: enabled).
+    - Timed Block: You can enable or disable the *Tackle* mechanic (Default: `enabled`).
     - Stun&Execution: By default the list disables dTry's stun system as it is not well balanced right now.
     - Compatibility: Please **do not** enable the Poise compatibility option.
 While the list does use Poise, due to the DAR setup and witchcraft we have done to make it play nicely, enabling this compatibility option breaks the setup.
-If you changed your *Dual Wield Block* keybind in **Dual Wield Block** MCM, then please also change it here.
+If you previously changed your *Dual Wield Block* keybind in **Dual Wield Block** MCM, then please also change it here.
-      - If *TrueHUD API* does not say "Obtained" next to them, try updating TrueHUD and True Directional Movement (this should not be a problem unless you modify the list).
+      - *TrueHUD API* should say "Not Obtained" next to it, this is due to disabling the Stun System.
       - If *Special Meter Control* says "Not Obtained", do not worry about this.
 As of current the Stun System is disabled due to balancing reasons.

 ### Anniversary Edition